Can We Really Learn One Representation to Optimize All Rewards?: Experiments

 \section{Experiments}

-The goals of our experiments are threefold.
-First, we will use a simple discrete CMP to verify the theoretical analysis in Sec.~\ref{sec:understanding-fb}, empirically testing whether FB converges to its stated fixed point.
-Second, we use this same setting to study whether our simplified algorithm (one-step FB) enjoys better convergence to its fixed point.
-Finally, we compare one-step FB to prior work in standard offline RL and offline-to-online RL benchmarks, measuring zero-shot performance and the benefits of online fine-tuning.
+Our experiments study whether one-step FB is a simpler and more stable variant of FB.
+First, we will use a simple discrete CMP to verify the theory in Sec.~\ref{sec:understanding-fb}, empirically testing whether FB and one-step FB converge to their desired representations.
+Second, we compare one-step FB to prior work in standard offline RL and offline-to-online RL benchmarks, measuring zero-shot performance and the benefits of offline fine-tuning.
 Following prior work~\mbox{\citep{park2025flow}}, all experiments show means and standard deviations across $8$ random seeds for state-based tasks (4 random seeds for image-based tasks).